LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 Here we `emit` the signal named `useFile`; the data that `useFile` should carry along with it is the contents of the `fileName` variable.
 Now whenever we open a file or save a file, the filename will appear in the title!

+By now, you know the basics of arranging widgets on screen and event-driven programming with signals and slots.
+There are a lot of different widgets out there!
+If you want to build more featureful GUI programs, you should definitely have a look through what Qt has to offer.
+Also, have a look through the documentation on the widgets we've used in this chapter.
+They sport a lot of features we don't have space to talk about here.
+Qt's documentation is a little daunting, but quite detailed!

 \newpage
 ## Questions